uvolmer/kittec2mqtt/README.md

 # Kittec 2 MQTT

-This purpose of this scripts is to scrape the current data of my Kittec xxxx from the superwize.eu website and pass it to my MQTT so I can access it in Homeassistant.
+This purpose of this scripts is to scrape the current data of my Pottery Kiln Kittec xxxx from the superwize.eu website and pass it to my MQTT so I can access it in Homeassistant.

 It will currentlyx only **read** the actual data and is **not intended** to modify any setting of the oven/controller.